MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagformversion-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: f2220060-65ea-4969-88d7-8348bd5aa242
-description: "Contains the version of a form. "
+description: "Contains the version of a form.
+The version is defined and maintained by the form's designer.
+It's not necessarily related to any MAPI component version."
 ---

 # PidTagFormVersion Canonical Property